The History of Pre-Angkor

 Siva faith is ultimately King’s religion and did not get the support of farmers who had experienced Mahayana Buddhism in the Funan regime.

 Probably Water Chenla invaded Chaiya district around 745, but Srivijaya group (mainly by Sailendra navy) counter attacked around 760.
-The war between Funan and Chenla was moved to the sea and Sailendra navy (Srivijaya army) overwhelmed Chenla finally at the Bay of Bandon and further Chenla lost the river side of the Mekong.
-As the result, Water Chenla was occupied by Srivijaya and Jayavarman II, commander of Srivijaya landed at Kompong Cham area before 770.
+The war between Funan and Chenla was moved to the sea and Sailendra navy (Srivijaya army) overwhelmed Chenla finally at the Bay of Bandon and further Chenla lost the river side ports of the Mekong River.
+As the result, Water Chenla was occupied by Srivijaya and Jayavarman II, the commander of Srivijaya landed at Kompong Cham area before 770.
 He overwhelmed Chenla finally and intergrated Chenla before 802.

 Jayavarman II was